streamingfast/firehose-ethereum/devel/sync-sepolia/README.md

-## Syncing Goerli
+## Syncing Sepolia

-To sync Goerli, an Ethereum Beacon Chain client is required.
+To sync Sepolia, an Ethereum Beacon Chain client is required.

 This means that starting `firehose-ethereum` alone is not enough to sync a chain, you also need a Beacon Chain client also called an Ethereum Consensus Client.
 We use here https://github.com/sigp/lighthouse as our consensus client.

-In this folder, you will a script to run the consensus client [consensus.sh](./consensus.sh) and a config file [sync-goerli.yaml](./sync-goerli.yaml) that starts the full Firehose on Ethereum stack locally.
+In this folder, you will a script to run the consensus client [consensus.sh](./consensus.sh) and a config file [sync-sepolia.yaml](./sync-sepolia.yaml) that starts the full Firehose on Ethereum stack locally.

 The file [jwt.txt](./jwt.txt) is used by both end to communicate with each other, it's hard-coded right now to show case proper syncing.